interstitialRedirectModalTitle

 Two people guide a canoe through muddy water.

-Hatchie River This West Tennessee river is the longest naturally meandering river remaining in the lower Mississippi River Valley. © Paul Kingsbury
+Hatchie River This West Tennessee river is the longest naturally meandering river left in the lower Mississippi Valley. © Paul Kingsbury/The Nature Conservancy

 Threats from Obsolete Dams

-• They disrupt the natural flow of a river and fragment important habitat for numerous aquatic species.
+2. They disrupt the natural flow of rivers and fragment important habitat for aquatic species, leading to declines in their populations.

-• They hinder recreational access to portions of a river where people could otherwise enjoy the water and surrounding nature.
+3. They limit recreational access to portions of a river where people could otherwise enjoy the water and the surrounding nature.

 Prioritizing Dam Removal Projects